aaltogamers/AG_web/src/content/events/ag-league-of-legends-worlds-finals-watch-party-2023.md

   WHO WILL WIN THE WORLDS IN 2023?

-  Join us LIVE at the new Design Factory on Sunday, November 19, to cheer on your favourite team, eat some FREE snacks, and hang out with fellow finals enjoyers.
+  Join us LIVE to cheer on your favourite team, eat some FREE snacks, and hang out with fellow finals enjoyers.
 ---

 ### WHY?